eden-annora/TheNautilus/README.md

 # freighter
-stupid dumb html canvas game, thats it, i started learning js in my senior year of hs, this is what taught me :p
+html canvas gamedev experiment

+this code is ideally not used outside of this project, please dont just yoink the whole thing, that would be apprecieated...